-- An induction week at the beginning of each academic semester - Module tutors to provided academic support - A Senior Manager of Teaching and Learning / Manager of Student Services to provide pastoral support and confidential academic and welfare advice - A Student Services Team that provides advice on issues such as finance, accommodation, well-being, welfare, international student support, etc. - Lunchtime Drop-in sessions for Mathematics, Accounting and Physics - Academic Services Officers to deal with day-to-day administration associated with the modules within the programme
+- An induction week at the beginning of each academic semester - Module tutors to provided academic support - A Head of College Services and a Manager of Academic and Student Services to provide pastoral support and confidential academic and welfare advice - A Student Services Team that provides advice on issues such as finance, accommodation, wellbeing, welfare, international student support, etc. - Lunchtime Drop-in sessions for Mathematics, Accounting and Physics - A Collaborative Partnership Leader (CPL) who is the link between the Business School and HIC and helps to ensure that students have a seamless transition to the Business School. - College Services Officers to deal with day-to-day administration associated with the modules within the programme